Blendify/blender-manual/trunk/blender_docs/manual/interface/screens.rst

 .. |deleteview-button| image:: /images/Interface-Screens-DeleteView-Button25.jpg

-You can delete a screen by using the *Delete datablock* button (|deleteview-button|).
+You can delete a screen by using the *Delete Data-Block* button (|deleteview-button|).
 See *Screen and Scene selectors* above.